omarysadek/epcvip-symfony-practice-test/README.md

 1. Use latest version of Symfony 4 and install a new application

 2. Create a one-to-many relationship using the following tables:

-  a.
-Customers (Fields: uuid, firstName, lastName, dateOfBirth, status, createdAt, updatedAt, deletedAt, products).
+  - Customers (Fields: uuid, firstName, lastName, dateOfBirth, status, createdAt, updatedAt, deletedAt, products).

-  b.
-Products (Fields: issn, name, status, createdAt, updatedAt, deletedAt, customer).
+  - Products (Fields: issn, name, status, createdAt, updatedAt, deletedAt, customer).

 3. Create basic CRUD API methods using a RESTful approach.
 Make sure to authenticate the API requests and implement good Exception handling.